cdapio/cdap/cdap-examples/README.rst

 SparkPageRank
 -------------
-- An application that demonstrates streaming text analysis using a Spark program.
+- An application that demonstrates text analysis using Spark and MapReduce programs.
 - It computes the page rank of URLs from an input stream.

 Sports